-This course is designed for managers and personnel in organizations of all sizes who must work with, and understand, accounting and financial information.
+This course is designed for individuals in organizations of all sizes who must work with, and understand, accounting and financial information.
 Students will learn how to read and use financial statements and financial information to make business decisions.
-Topics include fundamental financial accounting, fundamental cost accounting, terminology, cash and internal control, financial statement analysis, and cash flow.
+Topics include fundamental financial accounting, fundamental managerial accounting, accounting terminology, cash and internal control, financial statement analysis, and cash flows.
 (Fall)